kubernetes/enhancements/keps/sig-network/20201014-NamespaceAsName.md

 ### Goals

 - Add a `matchName` option (which is additive to the current `matchLabels` selector).
-- Add an additional semantic mechanism to "allow all" namespaces while excluding a finite, specific, list of namespaces (canonically, this might be `kube-system`, as this is an obvious security boundary which most clusters would prefer).
+- Add an additional semantic mechanism to "allow all" namespaces while excluding a finite, specific, list of namespaces (concretely, this might involve blocking the `kube-system` namespace, as this is an obvious security boundary which most clusters would prefer).

 ### Non-Goals